News

 New paper published in Current Biology

 A paper led by Chris Dean at University College London was recently published in Ecology Letters.
 Using spOccupancy, we applied occupancy models to better understand sampling biases in the dinosaur fossil record.
+This revealed that apparent declines in dinosaur fossil detections were driven by detection probability while dinosaur occupancy probability generally remained stable during the latest Cretaceous.
+See the paper here for more details.

 New paper published in Ecology Letters

 A new paper led by Casey Youngflesh at Clemson University was recently published in Ecology Letters on the role of environmental variation in shaping life history of birds across the globe.
+See the paper here for more details.

 New paper published in Ecology

 A new paper led by Ken Kellner at Michigan State University was recently published in Ecology.
 We assessed the analytic reproducibility of nearly 500 papers from 2018-2022, finding that only 7% of papers had R code that ran without any errors.
+We provide some practical recommendations for both authors and journals to consider to improve the reproducibility of code in ecological research.
+See the paper here for more details.

 New paper published in Science of the Total Environment

 A fun new paper led by Gabriela Quinlan at Penn State University was just published in Science of the Total Environment.
 Using a dataset from Maryland and joint species distribution models implemented in spAbundance, we provide the largest scale, most phylogenetically resolved assessment of non-native honey bee density effects on wild bee abundance to date.
+See the paper here for more details.